-Family historians know the feeling: a wonderful old photograph with no caption, no note in the album, and no one left from that generation to ask.
-Yet even a "silent" picture can speak volumes when we look closely and set it within family context.
+Family historians know that feeling, when a wonderful old photograph has no caption, no note in the album, and no one left from that generation to ask "What was happening here?".

 ![]() |

-This family photo is a particular favourite of mine.
-It shows three young men - my paternal uncles - seated in a neat row on wooden chairs, outdoors, against a backdrop of vines and a timber verandah.
-A blanket has been laid on the ground in front, which tells me this wasn't a casual snap but a carefully staged family portrait, likely taken to mark a special day for the Connors family.
+It's a particular favourite of mine.
+At first glance, you can see three young men - my paternal uncles - seated in a neat row on wooden chairs, outdoors, against a backdrop of vines and a timber verandah.
+A blanket has been laid on the ground in front, which tells me this wasn't a casual snap but a carefully staged family portrait, likely taken to mark a very special day for the Connors family.

 Who's who (left to right)?